-CJP106 - Introduction to Policing (80 Clock Hours/7.0 Quarter Credit Hours)
+CJP106 - Introduction to Security Management (80 Clock Hours/7.0 ABHES Quarter Credit Hours)

-- Prerequisites: CJP101, CJP102, CJP103, CJP104, CJP105 - Description: This course gives students an overview of the police and their mission.
-It examines the evolution of policing as well as methods, issues, and challenges to present day policing.
-The course also looks at technology in the service of law enforcement, and explores the future of policing.
+- Prerequisites: CJP101, CJP102, CJP103, CJP104, CJP105 - Description: This course provides students with an overview of security in society and security management.
+It examines the evolution and legal aspects of security as well as the fundamentals, sectors, and challenges to present day and future security.
+The course also focuses on leadership and management in security.

-CJP107 - Introduction to Corrections (80 Clock Hours/7.0 Quarter Credit Hours)
+CJP107 - Legal Research and Writing (80 Clock Hours/7.0 ABHES Quarter Credit Hours)